This guide was updated in July 2026.

 If you’re responsible for energy budgets, you’ll know that the wholesale price of electricity is only part of the story.
 Typically, 60 – 65% of your electricity bill is made up of non-commodity costs – network charges and green levies that sit outside your contracted unit rate.

-2026 and 2027 will see an overall rise in non-commodity charges, largely to modernise grid infrastructure and support the clean energy transition.
+2026 so far has seen an overall rise in non-commodity charges, largely to modernise grid infrastructure and develop new renewable generation capacity.
+We expect these charges to remain high in 2027.
 To help you plan your energy budget, we’ve put together a breakdown of non-commodity cost changes for electricity in 2026 and 2027.

 For a wider understanding of non-commodity costs, download our new Non-Commodity Cost Guide.
 We explain the different types of non-commodity costs, what they are for, and importantly, what you can do to reduce the impact on your energy bills.